karlssberg/Motiv/README.md

    technical: only the metadata from _determinative operands_ are accumulated.
 For instance, with an _or_ operation, if one of the operands produces a `false` result and the other a _true_ result then only the operand that returned a `true` result will have its metadata accumulated and the other operand's metadata will be ignored.
-4. **Enhanced Debugging Experience**: This library has been designed to supercharge the developer around Boolean logic.
+4. **Enhanced Debugging Experience**: This library has been designed to ease the developer experience around important and/or complex Boolean logic.
 Specifications, whether composed of other Specifications or not, override the `ToString()` method so that it provides a human readable representation of its the logic tree.
-Furthermore, the generated result also accumulates a human-readable list of reasons why the result was either `true` or `false`.
+Furthermore, the generated result also accumulates a human-readable list of assertions why the result was either `true` or `false`.
 This is primarily for debugging and troubleshooting purposes, but it could also be surfaced to users if so desired.
 5. **Simplified Testing**: By extracting your logical expressions into separate classes you make it much easier to thoroughly test all the possible combinations that the parameters can be in.
 It also means the type from which the